leonardooliveira951/contacts-app/README.md

 ## Testing

 - To run all tests, run: `make docker-test`
-- To run specific test using --filter flag, run: `docker-test-filter filter=testName`
+- To run specific test using --filter flag, run: `make docker-test-filter filter=testName`